Classroom Management Strategies for High School Teachers

 There’s no better time to put your classroom management skills to use than while you’re teaching.
 Following these tips will help keep your students engaged and help you maintain control of the class.

-- Student attention spans are limited.
-Break up lectures to keep your students interested.
+- Student attention spans are limited, so break up lectures to keep your students interested.

 - Change the volume and tone of your voice while lecturing.
 An occasional whisper can command attention.